What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Cupro vs. cotton

 Both cupro and cotton come from the same natural source - the cotton plant.
-However, these fabrics are very different regarding treatment and production.
+However, these fabrics are very different in terms of treatment and production.
 Cotton is a much more versatile fabric for a wide range of clothing, including undergarments, socks, and everyday outfits.

-Cupro, on the other hand, goes through intense chemical processes where it gets dissolved in a viscous solution made of ammonia, copper, and caustic soda.
+Cupro, on the other hand, undergoes intense chemical processes, where it is dissolved in a viscous solution made of ammonia, copper, and caustic soda.
 In terms of energy, cupro production requires more energy than cotton.

 Cupro vs. silk

 Cupro and silk are comparable.
-Cupro fabric, commonly referred to as ammonia silk, appears to have a shinier look.
+Cupro fabric, commonly called ammonia silk, appears to have a shinier look.
 Silk is associated with luxury and is used for a wide range of clothing, including dresses, shirts, lingerie, suits, and so on.

 What distinguishes both fabrics is the raw material used.
-While silk is sourced from silkworms, cupro is a product of regenerated cellulose fibers from cotton linter, making them cruelty-free and a vegan silk-like option.
-Cupro is also machine washable, unlike silk which needs dry cleaning because of its delicate texture.
+While silk is sourced from silkworms, cupro is a product of regenerated cellulose fibers from cotton linter.
+This makes it cruelty-free and a vegan silk-like option.
+Cupro is also machine washable, unlike silk, which needs dry cleaning because of its delicate texture.

 Cotton vs. viscose

 Both cupro fabric and viscose come from cellulosic fibers from plants.
-While cupro comes from a cotton waste product, viscose comes from fibers from regenerative trees like bamboo, beeches, and so on.
-Cupro is much stronger than viscose in terms of durability and texture.
+While cupro comes from a cotton waste product, viscose comes from fibers from regenerative trees like bamboo, beeches, etc. Cupro is much stronger than viscose in terms of durability and texture.
 This is because cotton fibers are much stronger.

 Cupro vs. polyester